srlabs/phink/book/src/CONFIG.md

     - When set to `false`: Focuses only on catching bugs related to invariant violations, ignoring trapped contract scenarios.
 This is preferable when you are only interested in logical correctness and not in trapping errors.

-## Gas Limits
+## Gas limit

-### Default Gas Limit Configuration

 The gas limit refers to the maximum amount of computational effort (or weight) that an execution is allowed to use when performing a call to a contract.
-It controls how much balance a contract is allowed to use for expanding its state storage during execution, ensures that users won't unintentionally spend more than they wanted on storage allocation, and offers protection against excessive storage costs by defining an upper limit on how much can be spent on storage within that call.
+It controls how much balance a contract is allowed to use for expanding its state storage during execution.
+The setting ensures that users won't unintentionally spend more than they wanted on storage allocation.
+Besides, it offers protection against excessive storage costs by defining an upper limit on how much can be spent on storage within that call.

+### Default gas limit configuration

+The key Gas limit settings include:

-- **ref_time**: Specifies the reference time for gas allocation.
+- **ref_time**: Specify the reference time for gas allocation.
-- **proof_size**: Defines the proof size (e.g., `3145728` corresponds to 3 MB).
+- **proof_size**: Define the proof size (e.g., `3145728` corresponds to 3 MB).